-Toffer Grant, founder and CEO of prepaid business Visa provider PEX Card, recommends looking through your inventory at the end of your peak season to see if anything can be sold off.
+Toffer Grant, founder and CEO of prepaid business Visa provider PEX Card, recommends looking through your inventory at the end of your peak season to see if you can sell off anything.

-“A business has to determine [if] it is worth keeping money tied up in gear and supplies that sit around until the following season," Grant said.
-“Recoup some of the money by selling materials for what was paid, or even at a small loss [to] cash out those items.”
+“A business has to determine [if] it is worth keeping money tied up in gear and supplies that sit around until the following season,” he said.
+“Recoup some of the money by selling materials for what was paid, or even at a small loss, [to] cash out those items.”

-Additional reporting by Nicole Fallon and Jennifer Post.
-Some source interviews were conducted for a previous version of this article.
+Jamie Johnson, Nicole Fallon and Jennifer Post contributed to the writing and reporting in this article.
+Source interviews were conducted for a previous version of this article.